erin hart

 Since Erin is often accompanied by her husband, accordion player Paddy O'Brien, we thought it might be a good idea to put Paddy's biography here on the website too...

-A product of County Offaly in the midlands of Ireland, Paddy O'Brien is regarded by serious players and collectors of Irish traditional music as one of the tradition's most important repositories; in a musical career that spans nearly forty years, he has collected more than 3,000 compositions—jigs, reels, hornpipes, airs, and marches, including many rare and unusual tunes.
-His mastery of the two-row button accordion was also acknowledged through prestigious awards: he was named Oireachtas champion four times, and All-Ireland senior accordion champion in 1975.
-In Ireland, he played and recorded with the famed Castle Ceili Band and Ceoltoiri Laighean.
+A product of County Offaly in the midlands of Ireland, Paddy O'Brien is regarded by serious players and collectors of Irish traditional music as one of the tradition's most important repositories; in a musical career that spans more than fifty years, he has collected more than 3,000 compositions—jigs, reels, hornpipes, airs, and marches, including many rare and unusual tunes.

 In 1978, Paddy began playing regularly in the United States, in Washington D.C., Saint Louis, Saint Paul, San Francisco, Boston, New York, and many places between.
-He has been featured on three recordings with Shanachie Records since 1978, and in 1988 released his first solo album, "Stranger at the Gate," on the Green Linnet label.
-Paddy has taught at the prestigious Willie Clancy Summer School held in Milltown Malbay, County Clare, and has served as a master artist in the Minnesota State Arts Board Folk Arts Apprenticeship Program.
+He has toured with Irish traditional music trios Bowhand, Hill 16, and Chulrua, among others.
+He has been featured on six recordings with Shanachie Records since 1978, and in 1988 released his first solo album, "Stranger at the Gate," on the Green Linnet label.
+His second solo recording, "Mixing the Punch," was released by New Folk Records in 2011, and his work has been included on many live recordings and compilations of Irish traditional music.

 top